Diane Jenkins: Casting and creation

 Maura West (left) was cast as Diane in 2010 following the cancellation of As the World Turns; she exited the following year.

 A guest appearance Donnelley made on Simon & Simon attracted the attention of the series' casting department, and she was eventually cast in the intended short-term role of Diane.
 The role was later expanded and Donnelley signed a three-year contract.
 In 1984, Donnelley left the role to pursue a career in primetime television and feature films, but returned for a brief guest appearance in 1986.
 In 1996, Donnelley returned to the role fully, remaining for an additional five years until it was announced that she would exit in a storyline dictated departure during the February sweeps period of 2001.
 After her onscreen departure, Donnelley was officially let go from the soap but was said to possibly return at a later date.
 Instead, the role was recast with Walters due to the writers wanting to take the character in a different direction.
 Donnelley commented that it was disappointing not to be returning to the role.
 In 2004, Walters opted not to renew her contract and was bumped to recurring status.
 She explained that she wasn't ruling out a possible return in the future.
 However, she wanted the character to have a storyline of her own rather than existing for the sole purpose of advancing another character's story.
 After nearly six years off-screen, Walters reprised the role in a two-episode guest appearance in February 2010.

 In August, seven months later, it was announced that Maura West would take over the role.
 West said the character had potential and was interesting.
 In May 2011, eight months after joining the cast, West was let go from the role and exited onscreen in August as part of a whodunit murder storyline.

 Walters returned to the role at the conclusion of the March 23, 2022, episode.
+On January 27, 2026, it was announced Walters would crossover to Beyond the Gates as Diane.
+This event is scheduled to air from June 9 to June 12 of the same year.